 Kline & Specter, based in Philadelphia, has some 30 highly trained attorneys, several of them also highly experienced doctors.
 The firm has won many large settlements and verdicts for injury victims in Pennsylvania, New Jersey and nationwide.
 (See Major Victories)

 For more information on quadriplegia, click on these sites:

 * Note: quadriplegia is occasionally spelled quadraplegia.

-Kline & Specter handles cases in Pennsylvania, New Jersey and New York and Nationwide, working with local attorneys in states outside PA, NJ and NY.
+Kline & Specter handles cases in Pennsylvania, New Jersey, Delaware and nationwide, working with local attorneys in states outside PA, NJ and DE.